Seafood Trivia Quiz Questions With Answers

 Findings in a sea cave at Pinnacle Point in South Africa indicate modern humans harvested marine life as early as how many years ago?

-The Neanderthals, an extinct human species contemporary with early Homosapiens, appear to have been eating seafood at sites along the Mediterranean coast beginning when?
+The Neanderthals, an extinct human species contemporary with early Homosapiens, appear to have been eating seafood at sites along the

 A: Around the same time.